 It’s easy to rush and share a video you just created across all your social media channels.
 However, it’s not the most strategic approach as not all hosting or social media platforms are created equal and not all content is suitable for every platform.
-The audience, audience behavior, and expectations all differ on each channel.
+The audience behavior and expectations all differ on each channel.
 Moreover, the hosting capabilities and video specs differ as well.

 The digital marketing space has evolved and social media managers must invest in social media video marketing.
 In order to do so successfully, you must be hyper-aware of the best practices for specific social channels to build an effective strategy for each one.